straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 ## Start Vault

 First things first, we need a running Vault server.
 This can easily be done by downloading and running the Vault binary.
-For the sake of this blog we will run in `-dev` mode which will give us a vault instance that will be running and unsealed.
+For the sake of this blog we will run in `-dev` mode which will give us a Vault instance that will be running and unsealed.

 ```sh
 $ vault server -dev